tomasbulva/spatest/readme.md

 - misc
     - supports a large number of frameworks, including webcomponents

-###summary:
+### summary:
 Main feature of single-spa is routing with mounting and un-maunting microuis.
 This requires some changes in components that are getting routed to (mainly adding the mount unmount bootstrap hooks).
 Has CLI that helps with converting components.
 On it's own it doesn't support anything else than routing.
 Featured import-maps are standalone project that can be used independently.

 Pros:
 - large community
-- buildin support for layout and page routing
+- build-in support for layout and page routing
+- build-in import maps
-- buildin import maps
+- import maps that offer excellent developer experience
-- good CLI
+- nice CLI

 Cons:
+- doesn't offer optimisations or even analysis of the performance.
-- it's just router attached to import maps it feels a bit too eclectic.
+- it's just router attached to import maps it feels a bit eclectic.

-##Tailor
-minimalistic, basic, nodejs/express based.
-Tailor is more a server than router.
+- because of the import maps might not offer best performance?
+- setup is not as straight forward as some other frameworks (import maps may require 3rd server to as deployer).

+## Tailor
+Is build around the serving files rather then routing.
+It's a part of larger project (Mosaic)[https://www.mosaic9.org/].
+Other parts of this framework are offering two other projects that take care of routing.
+Created and backed by Zalando (German Company).
+It's open source.

+### features:
 - routing
   - supports layout routing via html templates composing fragments
   - routing fault tolerance
   - performance budgeting

 - pre-rendering
   - supports ssr pre-rendering

-###summary:
+### summary:
-Very interesting take on microui.
+Very interesting take on microui SPA framework.
 It's mission is to bring the microservices experience to the backend.
-It's a part of larger project (Mosaic)[https://www.mosaic9.org/].
-Created and backed by Zalando (German Company).
-It's open source.

 Pros:
 - extremely modular and resilient